Data Driven Agile Methodology

 Data Driven Agile

 This article is for all software development team who follows agile methodology.
-It helps the reader to rate their agile process and to understand the importance of data-driven scrum process.
+Therefore, the GyanMatirix decides to helps the reader to rate their agile process and to understand the importance of data-driven scrum process.
 At the time you reach the end of this article, you will know how a successful data-driven scrum methodology helps a scrum master/manager to predict the day-to-day growth of a project and indicates the profitability of the project by analyzing billable and non-billable ratio and bug costing.

 What is Agile Scrum Process?